[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 • Triggers: These mechanisms initiate the Pipeline.
 They can be anything from GIT commits, dependencies from specific stages, pull requests, scheduled intervals, or external webhooks.
 Triggers increase seamless automation across your workflows.

 • Builds/Test: Application code is compiled, tested, and packaged into an artifact file.
 This stage can perform various tests, such as smoke tests, unit tests, or source code analysis.
-It can also be triggered when there are commits/changes in the GIT repository.
+It can also be triggered by commits or changes in the Git repository.

-• Plugins: These are extensions that provide extra functionality.
+• Plugins: Extensions that provide extra functionality.
 Some common plugins include Git, Terraform, Kubernetes, and more.
 They allow seamless integration with other services

-• Artifacts: These are files created during the build process.
+• Artifacts: Files created during the build process.
 Jenkins allows you to publish or archive artifacts on the Jenkins server locally or utilize an external platform such as Nexus to manage your artifact files.

 • Agents: Agents are separate servers/containers primarily focused on running your pipeline and tasks, so that the Jenkins local server is not overloaded by executing your build jobs.